Skip to main content

 Key Facts

-1. In 2026, 16 friendly foreign navies completed a 14‑day harbour training at Southern Naval Command, Kochi.
+1. 16 friendly foreign navies completed a 14‑day harbour training at Southern Naval Command, Kochi.

-2. The training covered basic and advanced seamanship, navigation, communication, SOLAS, firefighting, damage control, VBSS and advanced bridgemanship.
+2. The training covered seamanship, navigation, communication, SOLAS, firefighting, damage control, VBSS and advanced bridgemanship.

-3. Instruction was overseen by the Flag Officer Sea Training (FOST) and the Indian Naval Workup Team, using state‑of‑the‑art simulators.
+3. Instruction was overseen by the Flag Officer Sea Training (FOST) and the Indian Naval Workup Team.

-5. Post‑harbour phase will involve joint sea‑based drills, port visits and humanitarian assistance exercises across the IOR.
+5. Post‑harbour phase will involve joint sea‑based drills, port visits and humanitarian assistance across the Indian Ocean Region (IOR).

 Background & Context